Nebumix/Flappy-Bird/README.md

 # Flappy-Bird
-A Flappy Bird game html5/Javascript
+A Flappy Bird game clone html5/Javascript

+You can try it [here](https://nebumix.github.io/Flappy-Bird/)